Sunnepah/iupds-appscale/README.md

 * `$ sudo pip install ansible` # [Ansible Installation](http://docs.ansible.com/ansible/intro_installation.html#installation), If `pip` is not yet installed [install pip](https://pip.pypa.io/en/stable/installing/)

-Note: the next step will install MySQL,create db and import pds db dump in the VM. db_user, db_name and db_password can be changed here `pds/ansible/roles/ansible-mysql/defaults/main.yml` and you must update those credentials in iupds/settings.py
+Note: the next step will install MySQL,create db and import pds db dump in the VM. db_user, db_name and db_password can be changed here `pds/ansible/vagrant.yml` and you must update those credentials in iupds/settings.py

+Also, the [PDS Graph API Service's](https://github.com/Sunnepah/pdsservice) IP/Domain must be set in `pds/ansible/vagrant.yml` or use default.
+But it must match the one you used while setting up [PDS Graph API Service](https://github.com/Sunnepah/pdsservice)

 * `$ vagrant up`
 * `$ appscale up`       # If prompted for `root password` , enter `vagrant`
 * `$ appscale deploy pds`

 You should see `Your app can be reached at the following URL: http://192.168.33.10:8080`.

+Troubleshooting
+* `$ appscale tail 0 app___iupds-210.log`